Does Weed Expire? How to Tell When Cannabis Goes Bad

 Cannabis Flower

-Much of how long cannabis flowers will keep depends on how well-cured the flower or bud is and how well it is kept after buying from the local dispensary.
-If your product is well-dried and cured correctly (i.e., it is relatively dry without too much moisture) and then kept in a mason jar out of direct sunlight and in a cool, dry place, it won’t grow mold or mildew.
+Much of how long cannabis flower will keep depends on how well-cured the flower or bud is and how well it is kept after buying from the local dispensary.
+If your product is well-dried and cured correctly (i.e., relatively dry without too much moisture) and then kept in a mason jar out of direct sunlight and in a cool, dry place, it won’t grow mold or mildew.

 Cannabis flowers can last up to 18 months in such conditions, losing potency after six months of being in the jar.
 It is generally advisable to use fresh cannabis flower within six months, as most people cannot keep them in optimal conditions without fluctuations in temperature and humidity.